igorprots/landing-fop-ivanyuk/wordpress/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.4.2 =
+- Fixed vulnerability related to open redirect and exposure of hidden login page for specific case.
+(Thanks to Erwan (wpscanteam) for letting us know)

+= 4.4.1 =
+- Fixed bug where Apache directives were not being re-added into the .htaccess file after plugin re-activation.
+- Fixed bug related to account activity logout date not being set.

 = 4.4.0 =
 - Added robustness to login lockdown feature by replacing the strtotime function with DateTime/DateInterval.
 This should prevent 32-bit systems from being constrained to the max date of 19 Jan 2038.